LAST UPDATED – 10/18/22 – Madrid Spain Travel Guide

 Finding the right accommodations for your trip involves looking at the amenities, the location, and most importantly, the price.
 If you are starting to plan your trip to Madrid and want some hotel and hostel suggestions, I have included some great options at different price points in my Madrid Spain Travel Guide below for you to review.
 As always, don’t be afraid to expand your search to room sharing sites such as Airbnb or VRBO if you aren’t finding a hotel or hostel that meets your needs.

 When most people plan a trip, the primary focus is one how to get there, where to stay, and what is on the list of things to see and do.
 What many travelers neglect to plan, is where to eat when you are there.
 Granted, it is sometimes fun to be spontaneous when choosing a restaurant while traveling, and it is always smart to get recommendations when you arrive.

 However, it can also be advantageous to have some ideas of restaurants you would like to try during your trip written down beforehand as well.
 This way you can be assured that you won’t miss out on a highly recommended culinary experience that you will regret.
-To help you decide on some restaurants in Madrid to add to your list, I have included a list of some highly recommended options for you to review in my Madrid travel guide below.
+To help you decide on some restaurants in Madrid to add to your list, I have included a list of some highly recommended options for you to review in my Madrid Spain Travel Guide below.

 |Cerveceria El Padrón Restaurante||Mediterranean, Spanish||$$-$$$|

 |Los Montes de Galicia||International, Mediterranean, Spanish||$$-$$$|